naxhh/BusBus/README.md

 Bus-Bus
 -----

+**This package was a PoC.
+Please use a better suported one like: https://github.com/SimpleBus/CommandBus**

 Bus-bus is a messaging bus implementation for commands AKA a command bus.
 The main idea is to provide a way to interact with a specific CORE layer in a decoupled way.